MSc (one year full-time or up to three years part-time)

-International students must provide evidence of proficiency in English- IELTS 6.5 band score (with no element below 5.5) or a score of TOEFL at 575 or above (232 computer based) with a TWE of 4.0 or above are proof of this.
+International students must provide evidence of proficiency in English- IELTS 6.5 band score (with no element below 5.5) or above are proof of this.

 Graduates from courses that feature large elements of audio engineering and production.
 Please note that this is not a conversion course – we expect students to have prior experience of recording-studio practice.

 We are looking for sound engineering/music technology students with a keen interest in the subject area.
 Students will require skill in both the operational and theoretical side of audio production.

 International Students are required by the Home Office and/or the Foreign & Commonwealth Office (FCO) to apply for an Academic Technology Approval Scheme (ATAS) Certificate before they begin studying their course.
 You may need to obtain an ATAS Certificate before you come to the UK in order for you to comply with Home Office regulations.
 Please refer to your offer conditions.

 You can find out if your programme requires an ATAS by checking the FCO website at https://www.gov.uk/academic-technology-approval-scheme with your JACS code which will be on your offer letter should you choose to make an application.
 If you cannot find it please contact International Conversion team at firstname.lastname@example.org.
 If you have any queries relating directly to ATAS please contact the ATAS team on Salford-ATAS@salford.ac.uk.